Punktum-dk/dsu-service-specification/README.md

 | 500 | Internal Server Error | An error occurred in DK Hostmaster's systems |
 | 530 | Access denied | Authentication not successful |

-If a 400-error is returned, the HTTP header will contain an additional error-code with the name `X-DSU.
+If a `400` error is returned, the HTTP header will contain an additional error code with the name `X-DSU`.
 The value can be one of the following:

 | X-DSU Status code | Description |
 |-------------|-------------|